🤔 Where is the best place to post a daily agenda?

 The general definitions of each are as follows:

-➡️ Class Board: Each class has its own Class Board, best compared to a "bulletin board" that can be accessed by both students and parents.
+Class Board: Each class has its own Class Board, best compared to a "bulletin board" that can be accessed by both students and parents.
+Ideas for using the Class Board:

-➡️ Lessons: A series of learning activities students progress through that are not attached to a grade; activities range from reading directions to watching videos.
+Lessons: A series of learning activities students progress through that are not attached to a grade; activities range from reading directions to watching videos.
+Ideas for using Lessons:

-➡️ Assessments: Simple, Rubric and Advanced Assessments provide a means of assessing student learning using points and/or standards.
+Assessments: Simple, Rubric and Advanced Assessments provide a means of assessing student learning using points and/or standards.
 Grades collected from these assessments are added to the gradebook and analytics.
+Types of assessments:

-The following sections of this article outline the best use cases for each of the above modules, in addition to comparing them to one another after the article.
+The following sections of this article outline example use cases for each of the above modules.

 When to Use What

-The following table outlines which module is best to complete each task.
+The following table outlines which module is best to complete each example task.

 Each class has its own Class Board, best compared to a "bulletin board" that can be accessed by both students and parents.
 The Class Board is most useful for posting announcements, reminders, or agendas.